 (1) Review the investigations and Complaint presented to it by the Counsel for Discipline.

 (2) Dismiss the Complaint upon being satisfied it is without foundation and merit.

 (3) Issue a private reprimand if the Complaint indicates a matter not appropriate for a Formal Charge.

 (4) Make application to the Court requesting that a member be placed on disability inactive status or for an immediate temporary suspension of a member in conformity with §§ 3-311 or 3‑312.

-(F) An Inquiry regarding a Complaint filed with a Committee on Inquiry by the Counsel for Discipline shall be conducted by an Inquiry Panel composed of three members of the Committee appointed by the Chairperson of the Committee, one of whom shall be the Chairperson or a Vice Chairperson of the Committee, who shall serve as Chairperson of the Inquiry Panel.
-One member of each Inquiry Panel shall be a nonlawyer.
+(F) An Inquiry regarding a Complaint filed with a Committee on Inquiry by the Counsel for Discipline or a Matter submitted for Fee Arbitration to the NSBA Fee Arbitration Panel shall be conducted by an Inquiry Panel or Arbitration Panel composed of three members of the Committee appointed by the Chairperson of the Committee, one of whom shall be the Chairperson or a Vice Chairperson of the Committee, who shall serve as Chairperson of the Inquiry Panel or Arbitration Panel.
+One member of each Inquiry Panel or Arbitration Panel shall be a nonlawyer.

 Rule 7(A)(2) amended November 23, 1994; Rule 7(A)(2) amended May 30, 1996; Rule 7(A)(2) amended November 12, 1998; Rule 7(A)(1)–(3) amended March 24, 2004.
 Renumbered and codified as § 3-307, effective July 18, 2008; § 3-307(E)(5) adopted and § 3-307(F) amended April 6, 2016.